-Given the aforementioned challenges, we propose a novel approach, \MODEL that is a \underline{l}ayout-\underline{a}ware \underline{g}raph-based \underline{e}ntity \underline{r}ecognition model that further exploits the structural information in these document images utilizing the topological relationship of the entities.
-In other domains such as information extraction from semi-structured webpages, there have been graph based approaches~\citep{lockard2020zeroshotceres} to build a rich representation of the text fields on a webpage and the relationships between them.
-We take inspiration from these approaches to encode topological relationship in the document using graphs.
+Given the aforementioned challenges, we propose \MODEL, a \underline{l}ayout-\underline{a}ware \underline{g}raph-based \underline{e}ntity \underline{r}ecognition model.
+Our new framework further exploits the structural information in these document images utilizing the topological relationship of the entities.
+We make use of graph neural networks to encode topological relationship in the document.
+Such practice has been proven effective in other domains such as the web mining from semi-structured web pages~\citep{Lockard2019OpenCeresWO,lockard2020zeroshotceres}, where they build rich representations for text fields on a web page with graphs.
 We construct graphs based on the spatial relationship in the document images where the entities correspond to the nodes and the edges are constructed according to heuristics relating to distance and angles between them.
-This way, the topological relationship of the entities are explicitly encoded and the resulting graph is robust to the image manipulations mentioned above.
-We use a Graph Attention Network (GAT) ~\citep{velickovic2018graph} to encode the graph in the latent space and combine it with the rich representations from the pre-trained language models. \MODEL serves as an additional component for the existing language models to enhance the robustness and extend their capacity to handle document images with complex layouts and manipulation.

-Our approach is particularly useful in few-shot settings when there is limited data availability for entity recognition.
-Introducing a graph-based structure to the document allows in learning the layout information and the topological relationship of the tokens in a much better fashion.
-This allows it to generalize well on much larger number of unseen pages for testing.
+In this way, the topological relationship of the entities are explicitly encoded and the resulting graph is robust to the image manipulations mentioned above.
+We use a Graph Attention Network (GAT) ~\citep{velickovic2018graph} to encode the graph in the latent space and combine it with the rich representations from the pre-trained language models. \MODEL serves as an additional component for the existing layout-aware language models to enhance their robustness to image manipulations and extend their capacity to handle document images with complex layouts.
+Our approach is particularly useful in few-shot settings when there is limited data availability for entity recognition, as the graph-based method is efficient to train and easier to generalize.